luxonis/depthai-python/docs/source/tutorials/ram_usage.rst

 RAM usage
 =========

-All devices have 0.5GB (4Gbit) RAM, which is used for firmware (about 15MB), assets (a few KB up to 100MB+, eg. NN models), and the rest of it is used by resources, such as node pools where messages are stored.
+All devices have 0.5GB (4Gbit) on-board RAM, which is used for firmware (about 15MB), assets (a few KB up to 100MB+, eg. NN models), and other resources, such as message pools where messages are stored.

 If you enable :code:`info` :ref:`logging <depthai_logging>`, you will see how RAM is used:

 .. code-block:: bash

-    [info] Memory Usage - DDR: 41.23 / 358.82 MiB, CMX: 2.17 / 2.50 MiB, LeonOS Heap: 20.70 / 78.63 MiB, LeonRT Heap: 3.51 / 23.84 MiB
+    [info] Memory Usage - DDR: 41.23 / 358.82 MiB, CMX: 2.17 / 2.50 MiB,
+    LeonOS Heap: 20.70 / 78.63 MiB, LeonRT Heap: 3.51 / 23.84 MiB

 As you can see, RAM is split between the two LEON (CPU) cores, :code:`CMX` (used for image manipulation), and :code:`DDR` (everything else).
-If :code:`DDR` usage is close to the max (356MiB), you might get an error such as
+If :code:`DDR` usage is close to the max (358 MiB), you might get an error such as:

 .. code-block:: bash